[CONTACT]

 following this coup and was officially elected with 50.8% of the vote

-The government has received negative comments among its citizen for
+The government has received negative comments among its citizens for

 always shutting down the internet in the past amid protests such as